St. Regis is one of the most highly-respected hotel brands in the world.

 Other amenities include the Remède spa, a split-level infinity pool, and a full-service gym.
 The resort also has ski valets and ski butlers for maximum convenience.

 During the winter season, room rates can easily exceed $1,500 per night, so it makes a ton of sense to use Marriott Bonvoy points when possible.
-You can redeem 85,000 points per night for standard dates, 100,000 points per night for peak dates, and 70,000 points per night for off-peak dates.
+You can redeem 70,000-85,000 points per night on average, although the price can fluctuate throughout the year.

 Hot Tip: We can help you prepare for your next winter vacation with our ultimate ski and snowboard trip packing list and best tips.
 We also offer a guide to season ski passes around the world!